Disability and habilitation

 The purpose of the group is to:

-- Establish a research network between the university colleges, the subject area and regional health enterprises.
+- Establish a research network between the university colleges, the subject area and regional health services

 - Present and discuss current topics in the field.

-Disability & Habilitation welcomes new members who are interested in research in this subject area.
-In the research group you will both receive and contribute.
-From a long-term perspective, we aim to gradually increase the group's expertise, both in the case of new recruitment and by the members increasing their own expertise.
+Disability and Habilitation welcomes new members who are interested in research in this topics.
+In the research group the members will work together in research project and receive feedback on their own projects.
+From a long-term perspective, we aim to increase the group's expertise, both in the case of new recruitment and by the members increasing their own expertise.

 - Emmy Elizabeth Langøy (Leader)